shuvro-baset/react-firebase-authentication/README.md

     - after installation 'react-router-dom' we use BrowserRouter as Router. then set switch and route then inside the route we call the component. for details you can see the react router documentation.

 # sign-in with email and password
+    - Before applying email & password login system I need a form to get user input email and password.
+So I make a form design.
+    - to take user input value I can use onBlur or onChange method.
+I prefer onBlur.